bcgov/statscan-taxdata-tidying/README.md

 ## Usage

-Untidy .xls files per year for anonymized individual and family income tax data must be placed in the `/Data` folder.
+Untidy .xls files per year for anonymized individual and family income tax data must be placed in the `/Data/IND` or `/Data/FAM` folders.

+The .xls files were converted to .xlsx and their empty spaces in the names were removed for more convenient data wrangling.
+This can also be done with readxl and tidyxl package in RStudio.

 Tidied .csv equivalent files are written to a `/Tmp` folder.
+The `/R`folder contains all the R scripts used to read, clean, merge, and output the xlsx files.

+# Scratch folder

-There are five scripts located in the `/R-Scripts` folder that are required for the analysis, they need to be run in order:
+There are five scripts located in the `/Scratch` folder that are not required for the analysis, and are written after the R scripts were generated before function was discovered.
+The aim is to generate a reproducible workflow for file load, clean, merge, and output.

-- 01_load.R
+- 01_load.R # only an example to load files for one year and the sample column names
-- 02_clean.R
+- 02_clean.R # how to extract BC geographies
-- 03_merge.R
+- 03_merge.R # merging all sub-sheets into one
-- 04_output.R
+- 04_output.R # write out the merged csv's
+- 05_encrypt.R # how to encrypt files for security (was not used, also note warning and latest version when using)
+- 06_scratch.R # functions to use for efficiency (i.e. use to load, clean, merge, and output in one go)

 ## Getting Help or Reporting an Issue